 A full size sheet cake is normally baked in an 18x26 inch pan (that's big!).
 A half sheet is baked in a 13x18 inch pan.
 And, a quarter sheet is baked in a 9x13 inch pan.

 You can technically use whatever pan you have on hand with this recipe.
 I've made a quarter sheet cake in a 9x13 inch pan.
+You can even make a vegan bundt cake from this recipe.
 It takes 40-45 minutes to bake, and will obviously come out thicker than a half sheet or a full sheet cake.

 If you are making a half sheet or full sheet cake, then you'll need to adjust the time.
 Take off 5-10 minutes for a half sheet, and 10-15 minutes for a full sheet.
 Basically, a thinner cake will require a shorter cooking time.

 - Flour: We're using all purpose flour here, but if you'd like to make a gluten free vegan chocolate sheet cake, just sub in your favorite gluten free flour.

 - Sugar: Caster sugar is the sugar of choice for this cake.
 The difference between granulated sugar and the caster sugar is basically the texture.
 Caster sugar has a finer texture.
 If you live in an area where sugar is processed with bone char, then please be sure that you find a brand that's marked as vegan.

 - Soy Milk: Soy milk is my favorite plant based milk for baking, as it has the highest protein content.

 - Apple Cider Vinegar: Soy milk (or any plant based milk for that matter) plus apple cider vinegar equals vegan buttermilk!
 Vegan buttermilk makes a great egg replacer.

 - Vegan Yogurt: You can use soy or coconut yogurt.
 It will add a nice dense moisture to your sheet cake.